wevm/viem/site/pages/op-stack/guides/withdrawals.md

 :::

 :::warning
-If you aren't using the `waitToFinalize` Action, it is highly recommended to check if the withdrawal is ready to be proved by using the [`getWithdrawalStatus`](/op-stack/actions/getWithdrawalStatus) Action.
-This will prevent you from proving a withdrawal that isn't ready yet.
+If you aren't using the `waitToFinalize` Action, it is highly recommended to check if the withdrawal is ready to be finalized by using the [`getWithdrawalStatus`](/op-stack/actions/getWithdrawalStatus) Action.
+This will prevent you from finalizing a withdrawal that isn't ready yet.

 ```ts
 const status = await publicClientL1.getWithdrawalStatus({